mattmatts0819/mattmatts/README.md

 - asg-4 is an in-class Java project that shows introductory skills in inheritance and data storage.
 This is my first project using MVC app design.
 - sllPrac is a Java practice project demonstrating knowledge in abstract data types, more specifically, Singly Linked Lists.
 - SustainaBowl is a Figma project that demonstrates my wireframing skills.
 - IST261_Semester_Project is a studio class assignment showcasing my skills with the MVC structure, as well as API calls and basic UI design.
+This project also represents my skills with data persistance.